Humanos3D/ElMedalloBionicArm/README.md

 # Robotic Arm

-Project for development of the robotic arm, and also our first Github project.
+Project for development of the robotic arm.

-I've moved the Github discussion [here](https://github.com/enable-medellin/admin)
+Note that the Github discussion has been moved [here](https://github.com/enable-medellin/general/wiki/Github)